IlhaanHasssan/tech264-k8s/k8s-yaml-definitions/local-sparta-app-no-db/README.md

 ![alt text](/tech264-k8s/K8S-images/seeding-database-manually.png)

-6. You should now be able to see your data on your recent posts page at **http://localhost:30001/posts**
+6. You should now be able to see your data on your recent posts page at **http://localhost:30001/posts** *(Note ⛔ once you delete and re-run these files, posts page will no longer work!)*